chipsalliance/Caliptra/doc/Caliptra.md

 The log and cumulative measurement mechanism is similar to that used in TPM.
 In this model, Caliptra only needs to securely manage the measurements; the log does not need to be secured or maintained by Caliptra or the SoC.
 The construction of measurements through cryptographic hash extensions means the log must provide the exact order and evidence needed to reconstruct the measurement.
 As such, the log is tamper evident by design and does not need to be kept secure.

-Caliptra contains \[32\] PCR 384 banks that are extendible by the SHA engine, and readable by Caliptra firmware.
+Caliptra contains 32 PCR 384 banks that are extendable by the SHA engine, and readable by Caliptra firmware.
 The usage of the PCR Banks is as follows:

 *Table 9: PCR Bank Usage*